Green Bay Rockers

 The Green Bay Rockers are a baseball team that plays in the Northwoods League, a collegiate summer baseball league.
+They play their home games at Capital Credit Union Park in Ashwaubenon, a suburb of Green Bay, Wisconsin.

 The team joined the league as the Bullfrogs as an expansion franchise for the 2007 season along with the Battle Creek Bombers.
 Before the 2019 season, the Bullfrogs were renamed the Booyah, moved from their original stadium of Joannes Stadium to Capital Credit Union Park, and switched divisions from the Northwoods League South Division to the Great Lakes West Division.

 Team history

 Baseball returns to Titletown

 With the approval of the lease on Joannes Stadium by the Green Bay City Council on September 19, 2006, the Northwoods League and Titletown Baseball Group headed by Majority Owner Jeff Royle was awarded a franchise called the Green Bay Bullfrogs to begin play the following season.
 This allowed renovations to begin on Joannes Stadium on September 20, 2006.
 Those renovations lasted through the spring of 2007.
 The club is the first team to play baseball in the city of Green Bay since the Green Bay Sultans, an independent minor league franchise in the now-defunct Prairie League, played a single season in 1996.